 Wet snorkels don’t have a very complex mechanism through which they function.
 They allow for an easy air exchanging technique.
 They also tend to be more suitable for freediving and spearfishing or any other apneic sports that swimmers indulge in.

 Moreover, wet designs tend to be shorter in size and much narrow compared to other types.
 But the best thing about them is their compact design.
 This ensures that they are lightweight and hence easier to handle.
-This feature also enables you to exchange all the air in the tube with a single breath.
+This feature also enables you to exchange all the air in the snorkel tube with a single breath.

-Since wet snorkels don’t typically have a purge valve, they might make tube clearance a bit of a challenge, especially for beginners.
+Since wet units don’t typically have a purge valve, they might make tube clearance a bit of a challenge, especially for beginners.
 If your snorkel is flooded by water, you will have to remove the access water from inside.
 If you don’t have ample practice, you might find it hard to do this with a wet model.

-You should also note that wet snorkels will come with a relatively low-volume mask.
+You should also note that wet snorkels will come with a relatively low-volume face mask.
 They are hence predominately used by professionals.

 So if you have done ample breathing exercises and know how to expel water away from the tube without getting anxious all the time, then this type might suit you best.
 Moreover, since it is suitable for a range of freediving techniques, it is recommended that you use it for spearfishing.
 Lastly, the compact design also makes handling and storage of a snorkel easy.

-Semi-dry types have features that are identical to both wet and dry models.
+Semi-dry snorkels have features that are identical to both wet and dry models.
 They try to reach a middle ground and offer convenience for both beginners and professionals.
 Their shape is somewhat identical to a wet snorkel, but the way both types function is different.

 Ideally, you should always try to breathe through your mouth with a snorkel, and you are good to go.
 One major issue occurs when fast water waves hit your unit, and water enters the tube.
 You will have to remove this excess liquid if you don’t want to get into any uncomfortable situations.

-Dry units also tend to be slightly heavier than other types.
+Dry snorkels also tend to be slightly heavier than other types.
 Although this is changing with the evolution of designs and technology, it is still important to remember that a heavy snorkel is likely to push you down and not allow you to swim faster.

 Most designs also come with a plastic covering that sits at the top of the snorkel and provide additional resistance against water.
-They also assist the mechanism that seals the top of the tube every time you dive deep into the pool or the beach.
+They also assist the mechanism that seals the top of the tube every time you dive underwater into the pool or the beach.